What Is Cholecystitis?

 - Hyperlipidemia (when your blood has too many lipids in it)

-- Lost weight quickly
+- Quick weight loss

 The doctor will examine you, ask a few questions about your symptoms, and probably order some tests.
 You should be ready to: